Organising a Hen Party

-Although long, this article is the one place where you can find every tip, every section of hen planning and every aspect you need to create the perfect hen do for any bride to be.
-Being a hen do planner, we’ve curated this advice over years of planning hen parties and offering epic hen party activities, and put all of the steps into one guide and put them to practice to make sure it works for every situation!
+Although long, this article is the one place where you can find every tip, every section of organising and every aspect you need to create the perfect celebration for any bride to be.
+Being an event planner, we’ve curated this advice over years of planning hen parties and offering epic hen party activities, and put all of the steps into one guide and put them to practice to make sure it works for every situation!

-So, grab a few friends, some snacks and maybe a cheeky bottle of wine (or two?) and get settled in to this hen party planner book extravaganza.
+So, grab a few friends, some snacks and maybe a cheeky bottle of wine (or two?) and get settled in to this organising a hen party extravaganza.

 Step 1 – Talk to the Bride